-10.2 Warm-Up26
+10.2 Warm-Up

 Further to "Initial Start-up" the conditioning or "Warm-up" period is the time required to achieve adequate sensor stability before measuring VOCs after idle periods or power-off.

-Typically, the ENS161 requires 3 minutes of warm-up in Standard mode of operation until reasonable air quality readings can be expected27.
-In the low power modes this may take up to 60 minutes.
+Typically, the ENS160 requires 3 minutes of warm-up until reasonable air quality readings can be expected23.